HEIGHT ABOVE SEA LEVEL

 Logical Operators

-Logical operators are used on values that are either true
+Logical operators are used on values that are either true or false.
+These are known as booleans.

 They're commonly used in conditional statements, a topic discussed in more detail in a separate article, to toggle different parts of your Unity game's code on or off.